The Fly – 1958 vs. 1986

 The Wicker Man – 1973 vs. 2006

-Director Robin Hardy’s 1973 British horror classic The Wicker Man is set on a remote Scottish island where Edward Woodward’s mainland policeman comes to track down a missing child.
+Director Robin Hardy’s 1973 British horror classic The Wicker Man is set on a remote Scottish island where Edward Woodward’s mainland policeman comes to locate a missing child.
 In 2006, acclaimed American filmmaker Neil LaBute remade the film with Nicolas Cage – but things didn’t quite go as planned.
 It’s considered one of the silliest, most unintentionally funny films ever, largely thanks to Cage’s unhinged performance.

 Rollerball – 1975 vs. 2002